Chapter 5:

 The annual tournament was well underway.

 Ren looked to the crowd to try and distract herself, but it didn't help.
-Everyone in class had mentioned that their tournament was one of the larger ones, but she didn't realize what that meant until this moment.
-There were hundreds of competitors and spectators spread throughout the gymnasium hosting the tournament.
-She was in one of six rings, which meant a lot of eyes were on her as the judges elaborated their decision.
+She had been told that the tournament was large, but she didn't realize what that meant until this moment.
+There were hundreds of competitors and spectators spread throughout the gymnasium.
+She was in one of six rings, which meant a lot of eyes were on her.

 "We've made our decision," the head judge announced, pulling Ren's focus back.
 "Contestants, line up!"